ceph/ceph/doc/rados/troubleshooting/troubleshooting-osd.rst

 See `Monitor Config Reference`_ for additional details.

 OSDs are Slow/Unresponsive
 ==========================

-A commonly recurring issue involves slow or unresponsive OSDs.
+A common issue involves slow or unresponsive OSDs.
 Ensure that you have eliminated other troubleshooting possibilities before delving into OSD performance issues.
 For example, ensure that your network(s) is working properly and your OSDs are running.
 Check to see if OSDs are throttling recovery traffic.